UPDATE: Fire destroys mobile home, leaves 2 homeless

 MOUNT PLEASANT MILLS — A mobile home on Pine Swamp Road was destroyed by fire and two occupants were displaced Thursday afternoon.

-"This is awful," said Benner, who was raised in the home, as she watched firefighters from Mount Pleasant Mills, Richfield, Middleburg, Selinsgrove and Liverpool work to extinguish the flames.
+"This is awful," said Benner, who was raised in the home, as she watched firefighters from Mount Pleasant Mills, Richfield, Middleburg and Liverpool work to extinguish the flames.

 Jessica Hansley lives nearby and said she had no idea of the emergency until the power went off and she got a call from her sister inquiring about the fire in her neighborhood.